MartianColonist/Excalibur/docs/index.rst

 * Completely written in Python, making it easy for researchers to use and adapt the code
 * Designed to be used from a personal laptop, no supercomputers needed

-If this is your first time using Excalibur, please proceed to the Introduction page on the sidebar.
+If this is your first time using Cthulhu, please proceed to the Introduction page on the sidebar.

-Excalibur is available under the BSD 3-Clause License.
-If you use Excalibur in your own work, please cite Agrawal & MacDonald (2024).
+Cthulhu is available under the BSD 3-Clause License.
+If you use Cthulhu in your own work, please cite Agrawal & MacDonald (2024).

 .. toctree::